Furkanc1/Logo-Builder/README.md

 # Logo-Builder

+Used Tutor help + outside resources (fullstack websites, etc.) + chatpgt as a guide to help explain certain components to me as I went along

 build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file

 # SVG Logo Maker